dnsimple/dnsimple-support/content/articles/renewing-domain.markdown

     ![Renew domain link](/files/renew-domain.png)

-1. Choose the term for which you'd like to renew the domain and whether you'd like to renew Whois Privacy Protection (if enabled and available), then click the <label>Renew Domain</label> button
+1. Choose the term for which you'd like to renew the domain then click the <label>Renew Domain</label> button

     ![Renew domain form](/files/renew-domain-form.png)